 The following is a summary of the principal features of the 2020 Plan and its operation.
-The summary is qualified in its entirety by reference to the 2020 Plan as set forth in Appendix B. Other than the amendment to increase the number of shares reserved for issuance under the 2020 Plan, no changes have been made to the 2020 Plan since the 2020 Plan was first approved by our stockholders in 2020.
+The summary is qualified in its entirety by reference to the 2020 Plan as set forth in Appendix B. No amendments other than the proposed amendment to increase the number of shares reserved under the 2020 Plan by 900,000 shares of our Common Stock have been made to the 2020 Plan since the 2020 Plan was last approved by our stockholders in 2023.